-Your child is about to go down the slide and you get this flash in your mind, this memory seems to leap forward and plays back this exact moment, your child sliding down the slide, as if it were a memory, something that has already happened.
+Your child is about to go down the slide and you get this flash in your mind, this memory that seems to leap forward and play back this exact moment, your child sliding down the slide, as if it were a memory, something that has already happened.
 Like you’ve already seen this, already experienced it.

 I’m talking about the situation where one day you find yourself on the phone with an angry client.
 Somewhere along the line, you messed up, you dropped the ball, and you missed a deadline and now they’re angry.
-But not because you missed the deadline this one time, but because you often miss deadlines.
+Not because you missed the deadline this one time, but because you often miss deadlines.
 Or you often miss meetings.
 Or you often over-promise and under-deliver.

 What ever the situation is, when you often repeat the same mistakes over again, you get this feeling deep in your gut that reminds you that YOU are doing something wrong here…

 This is what I call Déjà Poo.
 It’s that feeling you get when you know you’ve been in this mess before.

 I heard a quote the other day that said, “mistakes should never get an encore.“